MTDA Getting Started for New Counselors, Administrators and Site Facilitators

 MTDA serves Montana’s students with a variety of programs.
 Here is a quick overview.

 High School Original Credit: MTDA Original Credit programs are traditional online courses, taught in a cohort schedule format.
 They cover a range of core courses (like English II, US Government, and Geometry) to unique and popular electives (like Oceanography, AP Computer Science, and Criminology).
 We provide the course, taught by a Montana public school teacher.
-Please see our current semester’s “briefing document” here.
-The initial deadline for enrollment for guaranteed placement is September 1, 2016.
+Please see our current semester’s “briefing document” on the Schools tab of our website.
+HERE

 High School Credit Recovery: MTDA Credit Recovery programs are courses aimed at students that have previously failed a particular course in your face-to-face program.
 The program is designed to strike a careful balance between an appropriately rigorous class that justifies awarding credit with the support and flexibility needed to assist a struggling student.
 MTDA Credit Recovery requires an infrastructure be in place at the local school to provide direct student assistance, as well as proctor all assessments and exams.
-If you or your school are new to credit recovery, please contact firstname.lastname@example.org and we would be happy to schedule a call with you to discuss setup and best practices for success.
-Please see our current semester’s “briefing document” here.
-Enrollment is open.
+If you or your school are new to credit recovery, please contact email@example.com and we would be happy to schedule a call with you to discuss setup and best practices for success.
+Please see our current semester’s “briefing document” on the Schools tab of our website.
+HERE

 EdReady Montana: MTDA administers the EdReady Montana program, supported by a generous gift from the Washington Foundation.
 EdReady Montana is a mathematics readiness program that has been used by tens of thousands of students, ranging from elementary school to college, to get ready for a number of environments.
 The tool is available at no cost to students and schools across the state.
 For more information, please go to our program website, http://www.edreadymontana.org.